 The inaugural Prize was awarded in 2014 to celebrated New Yorker cartoonist /memoirist Roz Chast; in 2015 the library awarded Hollywood royalty, Ben Stiller; in 2016 comedic legend Jim Gaffigan became the third recipient of this illustrious prize.

 The Pudd’nhead Festival grew in its second year to include an event for children --"The Pudd'nhead Parade.”
 Hosted by Michael Ian Black, the Parade is a free program held at the library featuring authors and illustrators of the kiddie set.
 The inaugural year spotlighted Scott Campbell, author/illustrator of Hug Machine.
 In 2016, the library welcomed Nick Bruel, author/illustrator of the popular Bad Kitty series.
-Equally important were all the fun “p” activities: pizza, popsicles, popcorn, and, of course, the parade. (not sure if I should put this last line above the authors)
+Equally important were all the fun “p” activities: pizza, popsicles, popcorn, and, of course, the parade.

 In 2016 the Pudd’nhead Festival grew again to include a Friday night stand-up comedy event entitled The Hoot’nanny.
 Stand Up comics from New York City retreated to a barn in Redding for a night of revelry.